pluginsGLPI/doc/source/OauthSSOEntra/index.rst

 Secret and certificate
 ~~~~~~~~~~~~~~~~~~~~~~

--  In the **certificates and secrets** tab, create a new secret that will need to be transferred to your Oauth SSO application on the GLPI side:
+-  In the **Certificates and secrets** tab, create a new secret that will need to be transferred to your Oauth SSO application on the GLPI side:

 .. figure:: images/oauth-Entra-5.png
    :alt: